cvanloo/ClipGPT/README.md

 ## Usage

 1. Configure your API key.
+(Optional)

    (This command may only work when using WSL.)